Capevace/mission-control/README.md

   -V, --version       output the version number
-  -u, --url <url>     the url mission control is reachable at -p, --port <port>   the port to use for mission control -n, --no-sso        disable internal auth server process (to use own) --auth-url <url>    the url to use for the single-sign-on server --auth-port <port>  the port to use for the single-sign-on server -h, --help          display help for command
+  -u, --url <url>     the url mission control is reachable at -p, --port <port>   the port to use for mission control -h, --help          display help for command
 ```